samlevy25/HR4U/README.md

 coverage of the data (gaining insights to improve society), reporting errors, and the possibility of opening a work history.

-The system will be based on the C++ ,standard programming languageץ work environment: visual studio 2019
+The system will be based on the C++ ,standard programming language. work environment: visual studio 2019